Saga’s two famous onsen towns — Takeo and Ureshino — have some of the most kid-friendly water in Japan.

 - Tattoo policy: irrelevant with private bath; public baths usually allow with cover stickers

-- Best months: October–March for cold-weather onsen sweet spot
+- Best months: October–March for the cold-weather onsen sweet spot

 Top family-friendly Saga ryokans with private onsen